Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: MqttOverTcp

             BypassCertVerification=VALUE
-                                      Upstream communication setting for bypassing certificate verification
+                                      Enables/disables bypass of certificate verification for upstream communication to edgeHub
                                       Alternative: N/A
                                       Mode: Standalone and Orchestrated
                                       Type: boolean
                                       Default: false

             EnableMetrics=VALUE
-                                      Enable/Disable upstream metrics propagation
+                                      Enables/disables upstream metrics propagation
                                       Alternative: N/A
                                       Mode: Standalone and Orchestrated
                                       Type: boolean
                                       Default: true

             DefaultPublishingInterval=VALUE
-                                      Default value for the publishing interval setting of the subscriptions created in the OPC UA server.
+                                      Default value for the OPC UA publishing interval of OPC UA subscriptions created to an OPC UA server.
 This value is used when no explicit setting is configured.
                                       Alternative: --op, --opcpublishinginterval
                                       Mode: Standalone only